-Overdose Response Program - Metro Public Health Department of Nashville/Davidson County

-The objective of this report is to provide education and increase awareness in Davidson County about the local drug overdose epidemic.

-EXECUTIVE SUMMARY

-2023 | Quarters 1-3: January 1 - September 30

-Suspected Fatal Drug Overdoses

-During the third quarter of 2023, there were 162 suspected drug overdose deaths (85 completed and 77 pending) that occurred in the county.
-The first through third quarters combined accounted for 520 deaths (442 completed and 78 pending).
-The annual number of fatal drug overdoses in Davidson County has increased each year from 2016 through 2022.

-Fentanyl: Fentanyl, a synthetic opioid, was detected in approximately seventy-six percent of overdose-related toxicology reports in the first three quarters of 2023.
+Overdose Response Program - Metro Public Health Department of Nashville/Davidson County The objective of this report is to provide education and increase awareness in Davidson County about the local drug overdose epidemic.
+EXECUTIVE SUMMARY 2023 | Quarters 1-4: January 1 - December 31 Suspected Fatal Drug Overdoses During quarter 4 of 2023, there were 165 suspected drug overdose deaths (88 completed and 77 pending) that occurred in the county.
+There was a combined total count of 714 deaths (615 completed and 99 pending).
+The annual number of fatal drug overdoses in Davidson County has surpassed 700 between 2021-2023.
+Fentanyl: Fentanyl, a synthetic opioid, was detected in approximately 78% of overdose-related toxicology reports in 2023.
 Fentanyl is a primary contributor to overdose deaths in Davidson County.
-Cocaine and methamphetamine were also frequently detected in suspected overdose deaths in quarters one through three.

-Demographics: Males accounted for the largest percentage of suspected drug overdose deaths at seventy-one percent during quarters one through three of 2023.
-In regard to age group, the largest percentage of deaths occurred among 45-54 year olds (27%).
+Cocaine and methamphetamine were also frequently detected in suspected overdose deaths.
+Demographics: Males accounted for the largest percentage of suspected drug overdose deaths at 71% percent during 2023.
+The largest percentage of deaths occurred among those 45-54 year olds (27%).
 Suspected Nonfatal Drug Overdose-Related Emergency Department (ED) Visits (Syndromic Surveillance)

-The annual number of suspected drug overdose-related ED visits captured by syndromic surveillance (definition on page 3) peaked during 2020 and has remained relatively stable in the years since then.
-Syndromic surveillance captured 1,560 suspected drug overdose-related ED visits during the first three quarters of 2023.
-This represents a 15% decrease when compared to the corresponding time period in 2022.

-Drug/Substance Category: Non-heroin opioids (76%) was the top drug/substance category reported for overdose-related ED visits.

-Demographics: During quarters one through three of 2023, approximately two-thirds of drug overdose-related ED visits in Davidson County were among males, and 30% of drug overdose-related ED visits occurred among individuals 25-34 years old.

-Suspected Drug Overdoses Requiring Response by Nashville Fire Department Emergency Medical Services (NFD-EMS)

-The annual number of suspected drug overdoses requiring NFD-EMS response increased from 2016 through 2020 and has remained relatively stable since then.
-There were 4,392 suspected drug overdoses requiring NFD-EMS response during the first three quarters of 2023, representing a 1% increase compared to the first three quarters of 2022.
+The annual number of suspected drug overdose-related ED visits captured by syndromic surveillance (definition on page 3) peaked during 2020 and has declined gradually in the years since then.
+Syndromic surveillance captured 1,816 suspected drug overdose-related ED visits during 2023.
+This represents a 24% decrease when compared to the corresponding time period in 2022.
+Drug/Substance Category: Non-heroin opioids (80%) was the top drug/substance category reported for overdose-related ED visits.
+Demographics: During 2023, approximately two-thirds of drug overdose-related ED visits in Davidson County were among males, and 30% occurred among individuals 25-34 years old.
+Suspected Drug Overdoses Requiring Response by Nashville Fire Department Emergency Medical Services (NFD-EMS) The annual number of suspected drug overdoses requiring NFD-EMS response increased from 2016 through 2020 and has remained relatively stable since then.
+There were 5,601 suspected drug overdoses requiring NFD-EMS response during 2023, representing a 2% decrease compared to 2022.
 Demographics: Males accounted for the largest percentage of NFD-EMS responses (65%), and people in the 25-34 year old age group accounted for 31% of responses.

-Overdose Response Program - Metro Public Health Department of Nashville/Davidson County

-Suspected Fatal Drug Overdoses

-2023 | Quarters 1 - 3: January 1 - September 30
+Overdose Response Program - Metro Public Health Department of Nashville/Davidson County Suspected Fatal Drug Overdoses 2023 | Quarters 1 - 4: January 1 - December 31 Notable Trends

-Notable Trends

 Overdose Deaths: The annual number of fatal drug overdoses in Davidson County has increased each year from 2016 through 2022.
-During the third quarter of 2023, there were 162 suspected drug overdose deaths (85 completed and 77 pending) that occurred in the county.
-The first through third quarters combined accounted for 520 deaths.
+During the fourth quarter of 2023, there were 165 suspected drug overdose deaths (88 completed and 77 pending) that occurred in the county.
+The total number for fatatlities in 2023 was 714.

-Fentanyl: Fentanyl was detected in 76.2% of overdose deaths in the first through third quarters of 2023.
+Fentanyl: Fentanyl was detected in 77.7% of overdose deaths in 2023.
 Fentanyl is a synthetic opioid that has contributed to the increased number of drug overdose deaths in Davidson County.

-Polysubstance Epidemic: The most frequently detected substances in the first two quarters of 2023 were fentanyl, cocaine, and methamphetamine.
-The percentage of suspected overdose deaths in which cocaine was detected increased by 34% in the first three quarters of 2023 compared to the first three quarters of 2022.
+Polysubstance Epidemic: The most frequently detected substances in 2023 were fentanyl, cocaine, and methamphetamine.
+The percentage of suspected overdose deaths in which cocaine was detected increased by 33.2% in 2023 compared to 2022.
 Emerging Substances: Emerging substances detected include xylazine and fentanyl analogs (fluorofentanyl and acetylfentanyl).

-Demographics: Males (71%) and White individuals (64%) accounted for the majority of overdose deaths in quarters one through three of 2023.
+Demographics: Males (71%) and White individuals (64%) accounted for the majority of overdose deaths in 2023.
 The 45-54 year old age group (27%) represented the highest number of overdose deaths.
-During the same time period in 2022, the 35-44 year old age group was highest at 26%.
+During the same time period in 2022, the 35-44 year old age group was highest at 25%.